SPRING ONE-DAY TOURNAMENT

 Payment may be either:

 • by internet banking (or direct deposit at any branch of the Commonwealth Bank)

-• by post with entry form to NSW Junior Chess League, 2 Northcote Avenue, Killara, NSW 2071
+• by cheque posted with the entry form to NSW Junior Chess League, 2 Northcote Avenue, Killara NSW 2071

 – make cheque payable to NSW Junior Chess League and write player's name on reverse.